-Saturday Morning RPG is an episodic JRPG set in world heavily inspired by 1980s Saturday morning cartoons and pop culture.
+Saturday Morning RPG is an episodic JRPG set in a world heavily inspired by 1980s Saturday morning cartoons and pop culture, with a soundtrack by Vince DiCola (The Transformers: The Movie, Rocky IV) and Kenny Meriedeth.
 It was developed by Mighty Rabbit Studios, and published by Actigame Publishing Corp.
-After an initial release on iOS in 2012, it was subsequently ported to Android, Steam, PlayStation 4, and PlayStation Vita (the latter two as limited-edition physical copies), with a Nintendo Switch version announced for 2018.
+After an initial release on iOS in 2012, it was subsequently ported to Android, Steam, PlayStation 4, and PlayStation Vita (the latter two as limited-edition physical copies), with a Nintendo Switch version released in 2018.

 This game provides examples of:

 - Action Commands: Certain attacks use these to either function at all or boost their power.
 You can also diminish damage from enemies in the same fashion.

 - And Now You Must Marry Me: Commander Hood's plan for Samantha in episode 1.

 - Button Mashing: Required to use scratch-and-sniff stickers (though certain control schemes have you rock the stick back and forth instead).

 - The '80s: The game is based around this, with a hint of The '90s.